ghc/ghc/docs/users_guide/using-warnings.rst

     When :ghc-flag:`-Wterm-variable-capture` is enabled, GHC warns against implicit quantification that would stop working under ``RequiredTypeArguments``.

+.. ghc-flag:: -Wunclassified
+    :shortdesc: warn about issues that are not controlled by another flag
+    :type: dynamic
+    :reverse: -Wno-unclassified

+    :since: 9.8.1

+    :default: on

+    There are a variety of warnings that are enabled by default and do not have a more specific flag to control them.
+These are grouped under the :ghc-flag:`-Wunclassified` flag, primarily so that they can be silenced or selectively promoted to errors.

 If you're feeling really paranoid, the :ghc-flag:`-dcore-lint` option is a good choice.